eddelbuettel/ctv-finance/README.md

 -   The [ragtop](https://cloud.r-project.org/web/packages/ragtop/index.html) package prices equity derivatives under an extension to Black and Scholes supporting default under a power-law link price and hazard rate.
 -   The [sharpeRratio](https://cloud.r-project.org/web/packages/sharpeRratio/index.html) package adds moment-free estimation of Sharpe ratios.
 -   The [QuantTools](https://cloud.r-project.org/web/packages/QuantTools/index.html) package offers enhanced quantitative trading and modeling tools.
--   The [pinbasic](https://cloud.r-project.org/web/packages/pinbasic/index.html) package estimates the Probability of Informed Trading (PIN) by Easley et al. The [InfoTrad](https://cloud.r-project.org/web/packages/InfoTrad/index.html) packages extends PIN estimation with factorization and estimation algorithms.
+-   The [pinbasic](https://cloud.r-project.org/web/packages/pinbasic/index.html) package adds tools for fast and stable estimates the Probability of Informed Trading (PIN) by Easley et al, and offers factorizations of the model likelihood.
+The [InfoTrad](https://cloud.r-project.org/web/packages/InfoTrad/index.html) packages also estimates PIN and extends it different factorization and estimation algorithms.
 -   The [FinancialMath](https://cloud.r-project.org/web/packages/FinancialMath/index.html) package contains financial math and derivatives pricing functions as required by the actuarial exams by the Society of Actuaries and Casualty Actuarial Society 'Financial Mathematics' exam.
 -   The [tidyquant](https://cloud.r-project.org/web/packages/tidyquant/index.html) package re-arranges functionality from several other key package for use in the so-called tidyverse.